oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 for the token endpoint should be a wildcard origin or more restrictive.
 Note, however, that the browser will attempt to GET or POST to the API endpoint before knowing any CORS policy; it simply hides the succeeding or failing result from JavaScript if the policy does not allow sharing.
-If POSTs in particular from unsupported single-page applications are to be rejected as errors per authorization server security policy, such rejection is typically done based on the Origin request header.

 Content-Security Policy   {#csp}